 In 1971, the Lone Star Chapter changed its name to Texas Chapter, National School Public Relations Association.
 In 1975, the bylaws were amended to state that the organization would also be known by the initials TSPRA, standing for Texas School Public Relations Association.

 In 1972, TSPRA was rated as the best NSPRA chapter in the nation and the association continued to be a perennial NSPRA Blue Ribbon Chapter, as well as receiving honors for Distinguished Chapter and Outstanding Year-Round Project.
-In 1987, 2000 and 2011, TSPRA hosted the National School Public Relations Association Seminar.
+In 1987, 2000, 2011 and 2017 TSPRA hosted the National School Public Relations Association Seminar.
 TSPRA has a rich tradition of providing leadership to NSPRA.
-Six members have served as NSPRA president: Don Matthews, Lloyd Bell, Larry Ascough, Bonnie Ellison, Steve Knagg and Dorian Martin.
-Ascough, Ellison, Knagg, Rodney Davis, Bob Sharp, and Louise Henry have served as South Central Region vice president.
+Seven members have served as NSPRA president: Don Matthews, Lloyd Bell, Larry Ascough, Bonnie Ellison, Steve Knagg, Dorian Martin and Julie Thannum.
+Ascough, Ellison, Knagg, Rodney Davis, Bob Sharp, Louise Henry and Julie Zwahr have served as South Central Region vice president.

 In 1972, TSPRA petitioned for and was granted affiliate status with the Texas State Teachers Association.
 TSPRA, along with many other education associations, discontinued this affiliation in 1976 after the TSTA-NEA unification.
 In June, 1976, when Rodney Davis, Dallas ISD, was president, the Executive Committee adopted the Articles of Incorporation.
 In March, 1977, TSPRA was chartered as a 501(c)(3) Texas Corporation under the name Texas Chapter, National School Public Relations Association, which remains the legal name of the association today.